-FTP server may refer to the physical machine where data is stored, but it is commonly used for the software application that enables the exchange of files via the File Transfer Protocol.
+FTP server may refer to the physical machine where data is stored, but it is commonly used for software application that enables the exchange of files via the File Transfer Protocol.
 The FTP uses the client-server model to enable the exchange of files over the Internet.
 This means that the FTP server establishes an FTP connection to accept the requests sent from remote FTP clients (like FileZilla) and executes them, thus letting you download or upload files on the server.

 FTP Server Access Modes

 FTP servers can be easily set to anonymous or authenticated access mode.
-The anonymous mode gives users free access to the FTP server via default “anonymous” account.
-The authenticated mode requires password and account, of course.
+The anonymous mode gives users free access to the FTP server via the default “anonymous” account.
+The authenticated mode requires a password and account, of course.
 The FTP server could be configured to allow different levels of access, you can block users from entering certain directories or performing certain actions.
 You can also disallow some users from using your FTP server at all.
 If needed you can use secure connections like SFTP or FTPS.

 Upload Files Via Control Panel

-If you have a web hosting account with us you can quickly create and access your FTP accounts by just entering our new in-house developed hosting Control Panel and open the FTP Manager.
-There you can edit your current account and create a new one by simply filling in username and password for your FTP.
-From this section, you can download 3 free FTP clients (FileZilla, Cyberduck, CoffeeCup Free FTP) that will make it easy for you to manage the files on the server directly from your computer via a user-friendly graphic interface.
+If you have a web hosting account with us you can quickly create and access your FTP accounts by just entering our new in-house developed hosting Control Panel and opening the FTP Manager.
+There you can edit your current account and create a new one by simply filling in the username and password for your FTP.
+From this section, you can download 3 free FTP clients (FileZilla, Cyberduck, and CoffeeCup Free FTP) that will make it easy for you to manage the files on the server directly from your computer via a user-friendly graphic interface.